henryzhang/bank/Readme.md

 Overview
 --------

-Bank is a "dumb" chunk-based concurrent/deferred garbage collector and is released under a 3-Clause BSD License.
+Bank is a "dumb" chunk-based concurrent/deferred memory manager/allocator and is released under a 3-Clause BSD License.
 Bank uses CMake 2.8 to build, and is compiled and tested on OS X, FreeBSD, Linux and Windows.

+Bank has no concept of references (cyclic or otherwise), nor does it understand an unreachable object.
+It only knows how to allocate memory, and to later reuse that memory once it is no longer needed.

+Due to my getting all my words mixed up, I ended up calling this a garbage collector for a while.
+I apologize.

 Documentation
 -------------